nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">

 **:bulb: Tip:**
-If your assignment list is really long, this command comes in handy as it filters the list based on assignments u want to see!
+If your Assignment List is really long, this command comes in handy as it filters the list based on assignments u want to see!
 </div>

 This is the table of prefixes used: